AtsukoCoffey/healthy-food-club/README.md

 ### Breadcrumb
 I looked for suitable elements for the breadcrumb links.
 In W3 website the answer was `<nav>` and using aria attribute for describing the location.
-Moreover I got an opportunity to learn about `::before` pseudo-element in relation to this.
+Moreover I got an opportunity to learn about `::before` pseudo selector in relation to this.

 <details>